clairehyh99/Comammox-Nitrospira-annotation/README.md

 The pipeline automates all steps from **raw paired-end FASTQ** files to **denoised ASVs** and **custom database–based taxonomic annotation**, following an optimized workflow described in the associated study (manuscript under review).

-> **Author names and affiliations have been removed for double-anonymous peer review. **.
 > *An optimized workflow for accurate taxonomic annotation of high-throughput comammox Nitrospira amoA sequences.*
 > *(DOI coming soon)*